VAT Calculator Kenya

 For VAT payment, you must create an electronic tax slip using KRA’s KRA iTax website.
 The slip can be used to pay through authorized banks or mobile money.
 It ensures secure and easily traceable VAT compliance for both businesses and for individuals too.

-Q: Which is the rate of VAT in Kenya 2024?
+Q: Which is the rate of VAT Calculator Kenya 2024?

 A: The present standard VAT rate is 16%